California Grape & Brie Pull Apart Sourdough

 I served it as an appetizer for the holidays and not only was it completely demolished, but my guests were completely enamored with it.
 They couldn’t believe it was homemade!

-And, for how amazing and impressive this bread comes out, it couldn’t be easier to make.
+For how amazing and impressive this bread comes out, it couldn’t be easier to make.
 It’s truly SO simple.

 If you’ve never roasted California grapes before, they’re absolutely delicious this way.
 Roasting grapes really brings out their sweetness.